 - Sometimes, the investment in a privately held companyPrivately Held CompanyA privately held company refers to the separate legal entity registered with SEC having a limited number of outstanding share capital and shareowners. gives better returns than a publicly traded companyPublicly Traded CompanyPublicly Traded Companies, also called Publicly Listed Companies, are the Companies which list their shares on the public stock exchange allowing the trading of shares to the common public.
 It means that anybody can sell or buy these companies’ shares from the open market. as the former comes at a significant bargain.

 Aside from the liquidity risk, these assets come with more risks for their investors.
 The liquidity premiumLiquidity PremiumLiquidity premium refers to the extra compensation desired by the investors for holding assets that are either difficult to be converted into cash or tradable in the open market at a fair price. offered on an illiquid asset is too low.
 Also, the provisions created against these investments take away a significant portion of their value.

-- Illiquid assets suffer from a valuation loss when they are sold in the market in exchange for cash.
-Some examples of such assets are stock, bonds and properties.
+- Illiquid assets suffer from a valuation loss when sold in the market in exchange for cash.
+Some examples of such assets are stocks, bonds, and properties.

-- The investors need to exercise caution as they come with liquidity risk.
+- Investors need to exercise caution as they come with liquidity risk.

-- Such assets earn higher returns in future which compensates for the liquidity risk.
+- Such assets earn higher returns in the future which compensates for the liquidity risk.

 This has been a guide to Illiquid and its meaning.
 Here we discuss why people invest in illiquid assets along with examples, risks, benefits, and limitations.
 You may learn more about our articles below on accounting –